Team-BHP > Electric Cars

 I kind of find this thing cute.
 I pray that it succeeds!
 Should work for people who mostly commute alone or with spouse/kid, and have a primary car for other family outings and duties/trips.

-AdityaDeane is offline (2) Thanks
+AdityaDeane is online now (2) Thanks

 Old 17th November 2022, 12:09 #12